fac30/User-Manuals/scratchpad/git-practice/README.md

   - [ ] `commit`
 2. You must never commit to main
 3. You must get your Pull Request reviewed by another team member
+4. All edits must be made in your IDE, not directly in GitHub

 ---